Miragon/docker-cloud-build/README.md

 `github-commit-status-disabled` | Set this to `true` to disable this integration.
 `github-commit-status-all` | Set this to `true` to add every tag in a separate <br> row.
 By default, only the primary tag will be added.
 `github-commit-status-description` | This option specifies the format in which the tags <br> will be displayed.
 The default value is `small`. <br> Can be one of the following values: <pre>large   host/project/image:tag<br><b>eu.gcr.io/flowsquad-io/test-image:latest</b><br><br>medium  project/image:tag<br><b>flowsquad-io/test-image:latest</b><br><br>small   image:tag<br><b>test-image:latest</b><br><br>tiny    tag<br><b>latest</b></pre>
-`github-commit-status-title` | This option specifies the title used in the commit status.
-The<br>default value is `Docker Image`.
+`github-commit-status-title` | This option specifies the title used in the commit <br> status.
+The default value is `Docker Image`.

 ### GitHub Release information